Maumasi/Portfolio/README.md

 <br>

 # React Native
 With mobile development becoming more and more in demand *React Native* leverages developers who already have the skill set to create web apps to be able to, now, create mobile apps.
-React Native compiles a large precent of ES6 JavaScript into the iOS and android mobile languages using only one source code for both platforms.
+React Native compiles a large percent of ES6 JavaScript into the iOS and android mobile languages using only one source code for both platforms.
 It's like getting 2 developers for the price of one.
 That being said, not everything can be compiled into a platform's respective language using React Native, so this is not a perfect substitute for some apps that would require a native language solution.
 - [React Native: Manipulating State](https://github.com/Maumasi/Portfolio/tree/master/React_Native/state_with_components)
 <br>